 The answer is simple – implementing branding trends – but it requires some work.

 As long as brands have been around, there have been branding trends, so it takes a delicate balance of new and fresh and tried and true to find the sweet spot for your particular business.
-Luckily for you, when it comes to increasing brand awareness in 2019, BrandBucket has the information and resources you need to make the most significant impact.
+Luckily for you, when it comes to increasing brand awareness, BrandBucket has the information and resources you need to make the most significant impact.

 One important thing to remember about your brand is that it is basically who you are as a business.
 What are your goals?
 What matters to you?
 How do you want to make a difference in the world?
 When you know who and what your business is, you can market it better and gain more awareness.

-The following 16 branding trends are gaining traction in 2019, and you're going to want to try one (or all!) of them for yourself.
+The following 16 branding trends will continue to gain traction in 2020, and you're going to want to try one (or all!) of them for yourself.

 1) Go Vintage